Unincorporated Rural Community Plans

 In 1994 the Land Conservation and Development Commission adopted administrative rule amendments establishing planning and zoning requirements for unincorporated communities.
 This report explains the Planning Commission's findings and analysis to plan for unincorporated communities in conformity with the rule (Findings And Analysis).
 The Comprehensive Plan previously identified several communities that do not satisfy any of the definitions of an unincorporated community.
 North Santiam, Pratum, Shaw, Talbot, Waconda, West Stayton had too few commercial, industrial, and public uses.
 Central Howell, North Howell, Drake's Crossing, Hopmere, Norton's Corner, Brooks Interchange, North Jefferson Interchange, Santiam Interchange, Talbot Interchange, Lone Pine had no residential use.
 St. Louis was not an exception area.

 Generally, rural communities are exception areas that are predominantly residential but also have at least two types of other uses (commercial, industrial, and/or public uses).
 The communities of Butteville, Labish Village, and Marion provide commodities and services to their surrounding areas and have fairly diverse types of activities.
-The smaller communities of Monitor, Quinaby, and Macleay include a sufficient quantity and type of land uses to satisfy the definition of rural community, although they are not significant centers of commerce or industry.
-Mehama conforms to the rural community definition although a sizeable portion of the commercial district is within the Lyons urban growth boundary and therefore is not "rural."
+Monitor, Quinaby, and Macleay include sufficient quantity and type of land uses to satisfy the definition of rural community, although not significant centers of commerce or industry.
+Mehama meets the rural community definition although a sizeable portion of the commercial district is within the Lyons urban growth boundary and is not "rural."

 These communities should remain rural in character by limiting activities to those consistent with a low density and the unincorporated communities rule.
 Multi-family development is considered inconsistent with this planned low density character.
-Where a community service district is necessary to correct health hazards or where a district will be cost effective without encouraging development of resource lands or urban density development, provision of public sewer and water service may be appropriate.
+Public sewer and water may be necessary to correct health hazards.
+The intent is to provide community service districts without encouraging development of resource lands or urban density development.
 Marion County does not encourage individual private systems in these communities.

 The following is a discussion of the rural communities and the county's intent for their future development.